actonmass/actonmass.org/content/bills/commission-for-anti-racism-and-equity-in-education.md

   - The Commission would also advise the Department of Elementary and Secondary Education on how to increase, support, and retain educators and counselors of color
+text:
-text: Students and staff of color are underrepresented and underserved in our public schools in many ways, including the curriculum itself.
+  Students and staff of color are underrepresented and underserved in our public schools in many ways, including the curriculum itself.
 History and social studies taught in our schools often exclude ethnic studies, center the history and narratives of white people, and uphold colonial frameworks.
 orgs:
-  - CARE
+  - title: CARE
+    img: ""
+    link: ""
 house_lead_sponsors:
   - nika-elugardo
   - erika-uyterhoeven